logo

 Overview

 Hidden Valley Road tells the story of Don Galvin, his wife Mimi, and their 12 children.
-The couple met in high school and married in 1944, just prior to Don—a newly recruited naval officer—receiving his first posting.
-Mimi gave birth to their first son (also named Donald) before WWII ended, and when Don returned home, the couple seemed to have a bright future ahead of them; Mimi came from a wealthy and cultured Texas family, and Don began a new career in the Air Force.
-Don’s work took the growing family to Colorado Springs, where he would complete his PhD in political science and eventually leave the military entirely to become the director of the Federation of Rocky Mountain States, “help[ing] the region attract industry, banking, the arts, and major transportation projects” (56).
+The couple married in 1944, just prior to Don’s first naval posting.
+Mimi had their first son, also named Donald, before World War II ended, and when Don returned home, the couple was optimistic about the future.
+Don’s work took the growing family to Colorado Springs, where he completed a PhD in political science and eventually became the director of the Federation of Rocky Mountain States.

-As the years passed, Don and Mimi’s family continued to expand; their final child, Mary, was born 20 years after their first.
+Don and Mimi’s family continued to expand, and their final child, Mary, was born 20 years after their first.
 By this point, however, there were indications that something was amiss.
-The Galvins’ 10 boys fought constantly, and the eldest, Donald, had a series of breakdowns after leaving for college, often behaving in ways that were reclusive, paranoid, or even violent.
-Towards the end of a short-lived marriage, Donald attempted to kill himself and his wife, and was diagnosed with schizophrenia.
+The Galvins’ 10 boys fought constantly, and the eldest, Donald, had a series of breakdowns while at college.
+After a short-lived marriage, Donald attempted to kill himself and his wife, which led to his diagnosis of schizophrenia.

-Meanwhile, the Galvins’ second son, Jim, had also married.
-Although he too had begun to experience psychotic symptoms, Jim was more functional on a day-to-day basis than Donald, so Mimi and Don continued to let their younger children spend weekends at his home.
-This proved to be a mistake, as Jim went on to sexually abuse at least three of his siblings (Peter, Margaret, and Mary).
+The Galvins’ second son, Jim, also married.
+Although he experienced psychotic symptoms, Jim was more functional on a day-to-day basis than Donald, so Mimi and Don continued to allow their younger children to spend weekends at his home.
+This proved to be a tragic mistake, as Jim sexually abused at least three of his siblings.

 blurred text